DPL: Depth-only Perceptive Humanoid Locomotion via Realistic Depth Synthesis and Cross-Attention Terrain Reconstruction: Method

 \subsubsection{Depth Domain Randomization with Noise Model}

 To bridge the gap between idealized ray-traced depth and realistic sensor outputs, we introduce a stochastic corruption model that synthesizes key artifacts observed in real-world depth images.
 The model accounts for both continuous noise and structured missingness.

 To mitigate border distortions and invalid rays near the image perimeter, we crop a fixed margin of $M$ pixels from all sides and resample the central region to the target resolution using a differentiable interpolation.
 Out-of-range values outside the sensor’s valid interval $[z_{\min}, z_{\max}]$ are clipped prior to noise injection, in accordance with empirical calibration studies~\cite{nguyen2012modeling}.
 Following empirical studies on Kinect, the depth variance increases with range and grows sharply near grazing angles.
-We adopt the parametric family in~\cite{nguyen2012modeling} and re-center by the frame mean $\mu_z$ for scene adaptivity rather than a fixed value: with $a,b,c$ are hyperparameter.
+We adopt the parametric family in~\cite{nguyen2012modeling} and re-center by the frame mean $\mu_z$ for scene adaptivity rather than a fixed value: with $a,b,c$ are hyperparameters.
 Axial noise is injected additively, mirroring the quadratic-with-range behavior reported in controlled measurements and exploited for KinectFusion weighting~\cite{nguyen2012modeling, khoshelham2012accuracy}.
 Lateral uncertainty is approximately range-independent in pixel units but scales linearly in meters after reprojection.
 We approximate this as a small, range-proportional perturbation:

 which captures mixed-pixel edge fattening and spatial smearing in metric space without explicitly resampling neighbors.
 This matches empirical characterizations contrasting pixel-space versus metric-space growth~\cite{khoshelham2012accuracy ,mallick2014characterizations}.